joshfishman/PoorMansMamp/README.md

 Typically I install PHP on my mac using HomeBrew.
 If you don't currently use HomeBrew .
 Why?
 [Install HomeBrew on Mac](http://garywoodfine.com/install-homebrew-mac/)

+The create script automatically install Homwbrew if it is not already installed and it will also install PHP 7

-To install PHP via HomeBrew is quick and easy
+To install PHP via HomeBrew is quick and easy.
 ```shell
 			$ brew tap homebrew/dupes
 			$ brew tap homebrew/versions